ivangka/btc-price-chatbot/README.md

 This project retrieves the current Bitcoin price from the [CoinDesk API](https://api.coindesk.com/v1/bpi/currentprice.json).

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.=